The Troll's Daughter: Synopsis

 As time drew near for the troll to come collect him, the maiden warned that he would have to revert to fish-form to survive the journey through sea.
 She revealed herself to be the imprisoned daughter of the troll, and proceeded to describe a detailed plan which the youth must follow in order for them to be reunited as couple:

 The young man was to enter the service of a king, who was going to lose his head for being unable to repay his debt to the troll.
 He should offer the king a loan to clear the debt (six bushels of coins which the youth had earned), and in return, insist on accompanying the king as the fool, or royal jester, and purposely break the windows or whatever to draw the troll's ire.
 Consequently, even when the loan has been discharged, the troll will hold the king responsible for the damages and sentence him to death, unless three questions could be correctly answered.
 The daughter even predicted the questions, which would be 1) "Where's my daughter ?" and "Do you know her?" (identify her from among all her likenesses), 2) "Where is my heart?" and "Would you know the fish?" (identify the fish that contains his heart).
 And with that, they would have the means to kill the troll.
 (Note: The demarcation of where the first question ends is ambiguous initially, but the tale itself proclaims that "the first riddle was solved" when the maiden who pinched the youth to let him know she was the real one.
 The troll is killed before he gives a third riddle.)

-The youth became the king's stableman (staldkarl), then all went as the daughter planned, and she was there to indicate which fish contained the troll's heart.
-The youth cut open the fish, then sliced the heart; the troll fell dead and turned into flint-stones (flintstene).
+The youth became the king's stableman, then all went as the daughter planned, and she was there to indicate which fish contained the troll's heart.
+The youth cut open the fish, then sliced the heart; the troll fell dead and turned into flint stones.
 This destroyed all the bonds the troll had from the kings in debt to him, and freed all the wild animals.
 The youth married the maiden.
 All the kings freed from the troll's debt hailed him as their emperor.

 Parallels

-When the Danish youth must solve the riddle of discovering the true daughter of the Troll among the fake shadows, she is among the last of the maiden shown to him; likewise in a Russian wonder-tale, Sadko chooses the river nymph Chernava who is the very last of three batches of one hundred maidens shown him by the Sea Tsar.
+When the Danish youth must solve the riddle of discovering the true daughter of the troll among the fake shadows, she is among the last of the maiden shown to him; likewise in a Russian wonder-tale, Sadko chooses the river nymph Chernava who is the very last of three batches of one hundred maidens shown him by the Sea Tsar.
 This common motif shared by the two tales was pointed out by Axel Olrik.
 (Note: n his analysis of the ballad Herr Peders Skriftemaal paa Havet (DgF 376) which is analogous to the English ballad "Brown Robyn's Confession and "Sadko".)

 The means of the troll's defeat is reminiscent of the tale type AT 302 "The Ogre's (Devil's) Heart in the Egg", as noted by Carsten Høgh.